-- 1. Emblems for the different categories of Scouts Australia awards are worn at the bottom of the left sleeve for short sleeve shirts or on a long sleeve shirt, the equivalent position as measured from the shoulder.
+- 1. Emblems for the different categories of Scouts Australia awards are worn at the bottom of the left sleeve for adult short sleeve shirts or in the case of the Rover Scout Uniform may alternatively be worn on the right sleeve in the Additional Awards section or on a long sleeve shirt, the equivalent position as measured from the shoulder.
 When more than one is worn, the emblems are in the following order from the wearer's left to right:

 - a.
 Award for Gallantry.

 - b.
 Award for Meritorious Conduct.

 - c.
 Adult Recognition Award (Good Service).

 - d.
 Rover Service Award

 - e.
 Service Decoration

 - f.
 Branch Recognition Award (if implemented by respective Branch).